Singingkettle/ChangShuoRadioRecognition/README.md

 English | [简体中文](README_zh-CN.md)

-CSRR is an open source signal processing toolbox based on PyTorch.
+CSRR (ChangShuoRadioRecognition) is an open source signal processing toolbox based on PyTorch.
 The framework of this project is based on the [mmdetection](https://github.com/open-mmlab/mmdetection) and [mmcv](https://github.com/open-mmlab/mmcv).

 ### Major features